Code Switch: Awards and reception

+In 2021, Code Switch won an Ambie Award for Best Society and Culture Podcast.
+In 2024, Code Switch won the Ambie Award for Best Scriptwriting, Non-fiction.

-In 2015, the National Association of Hispanic Journalists awarded Shereen Marisol Meraji the "Radio, Feature News – Large Market" award for her Code Switch segment "Tandas".
+In 2015, the National Association of Hispanic Journalists awarded Shereen Marisol Meraji the "Radio, Feature News – Large Market" award for her Code Switch segment "Tandas".Code Switch won the Online News Association for best online commentary at a large outlet in 2014.

-Despite generally positive reaction to the blog, some users complain about practices and policies on moderating comments.
+Despite generally positive reaction to the blog, some users in early years complained about practices and policies on moderating comments.

 In 2016 Los Angeles Magazine recommended the Code Switch podcast as one of "5 Podcasts You Must Listen to This Summer".